rankjie/node-spdxy/README.md

 `timeout`: Remote server timeout in milliseconds, the default is 10000ms

-`maxConnections`: Maximum number of connections, default to 100
+`maxConnections`: Maximum number of connections, default to 1000

 `noDelay`: Set nodelay for client and remote sockets, default to true

 `keepAlive`: Allow HTTP connections to keep-alive

-`host`: proxy server hostname, default to `localhost`
+`host`: Specified in the commandline, see Command Line Usage above

-`ip`: proxy server IP address, default to `127.0.0.1`
+`ip`: Auto Detected, you can manually change it, like `127.0.0.1`

-`port`: listening port, default to 8080.
+`port`: listening port, default to 5555.